aws-amplify/docs/android/start.md

 ## Step 1: Configure your app

-You can use an existing Android app or create a new Android app usin Java as per the steps in prerequisite section.
+You can use an existing Android app or create a new Android app using Java as per the steps in prerequisite section.

 Modify your `project/build.gradle` with the following build dependency: